nanderstabel/ft_ls/README.md

 Run ```make```, an executable called ```ft_ls``` should compile directly.
 Please submit an issue if you run into any.

 ## Options
-- -a

-  do not ignore entries starting with .
+- -a: do not ignore entries starting with .
-- -d

-  list directories themselves, not their contents
+- -d: list directories themselves, not their contents
+- -f: do not sort
+- -g: like -l, but do not list owner
+- -l: use a long listing format
+- -m: fill width with a comma seperated list of entries
+- -r: reverse order while sorting
+- -R: list subdirectories recursively
+- -t: sort by time, newest first
+- -T: assume tab stops at each COLS instead of 8

 ## Specifications
 Apart from finding the smallest possible square to fit all Tetrimino's, another requirement is that the algorithm must place all Tetriminos as far as possible in the top-left corner.
 Tetriminos at the beginning of the given list have precedence over the Tetrimino's that come later in the list.